How does a wedding ceremony go step by step?

 Sometimes, I will place a group vow in here before the legal vows are said- see more detail about group vows here

-As Authorised Celebrants in Australia, we must say the following, called the ‘Monitum’ which alarmingly, means ‘Warning’ in Latin 😮
+As Authorised Celebrants in Australia, we must say the following, called the ‘Monitum’ (fun fact: ‘Monitum’ means ‘Warning’ in Latin!)

 I, Heidi Robertson, am duly authorised by law to solemnise marriages according to law.
 Before you are joined in marriage in my presence and in the presence of these witnesses, I am to remind you of the solemn and binding nature of the relationship into which you are now about to enter.
 Marriage, according to law in Australia, is the union of two people to the exclusion of all others, voluntarily entered into for life.”

-Followed by the legal vows that the couple must say.
-I usually combine the ring exchange with this sentence, so that the ring is slipped on to the finger as each person finishes this sentence:
+There is one legal sentence that each party to the marriage must say.
+I usually combine the ring exchange with this, so that the ring is slipped on to the finger as each person finishes this sentence:

 If you have chosen to write and say personal vows, here’s where you do it!